 Oak Leaf Forest School hope to be able to offer longer sessions on more days in the future.
 We could also accommodate settings/schools who wish to be able to offer Forest School and can do Birthday Parties.

 Mhairi is a qualified Level 3 Forest School Leader and Trainer.
-She is also a qualified teacher with First Aid; Safeguarding and DBS checks.
+She is also a qualified teacher with First Aid; Safeguarding, DBS checks and food hygiene.
 Other Oak Leaf staff have many years experience with children and Pre-Schools and are also DBS checked.
 Could you help too?
 We also welcome any parents, other family members or volunteers who wish to help out.

 |Unaccompanied 3-7 year olds||£9|